-145 The Alberta Energy Regulator (AER) oversees the energy industry in the province, ensuring compa-146 nies adhere to regulations as they develop oil and gas resources.
-AER publishes AER ST37 (AER, 147 2024), a monthly list of all wells reported in Alberta, detailing their geographic location, mode of 148 operation, license status, and type of product being extracted, among other attributes.
-This data pro-149 vides a metadata (.txt) file and a .shp shape file, where each entry represents a unique geo-location 150 point per site but often contains duplicates.
-However, this data cannot be used directly because the license status or mode of operation does not always correlate with the actual status of the well and 151 often contains duplicates.
-Therefore, we work with domain experts to perform quality control on 152 the dataset as illustrated in Figure 2.
-153
+The Alberta Energy Regulator (AER) oversees the energy industry in the province, ensuring companies adhere to regulations as they develop oil and gas resources.
+AER publishes AER ST37 (AER, 2024), a monthly list of all wells reported in Alberta, detailing their geographic location, mode of operation, license status, and type of product being extracted, among other attributes.
+This data provides a metadata (.txt) file and a .shp shape file, where each entry represents a unique geo-location point per site but often contains duplicates.
+However, this data cannot be used directly because the license status or mode of operation does not always correlate with the actual status of the well and often contains duplicates.
+Therefore, we work with domain experts to perform quality control as illustrated in Figure 5 (Appendix).